FreeTubeApp/yt-channel-info/README.md

+# No Longer Maintained
+This repository is no longer maintained.
+The functionality of this project has been merged into [YouTube.js](https://github.com/LuanRT/YouTube.js).
+We highly recommend switching to that package in order to have the latest functionality.
+We cannot promise stability if you continue to use this package as is.

 # YouTube Channel Info NodeJS Documentation
 This library is designed to receive channel data from YouTube without accessing the official API.
 <br />